Parkland Walk: Railway line

-Plans were published by London Underground in the 1930s for the incorporation of these lines into the Northern line (the Northern Heights Plan), but the onset of World War II stopped the work at an advanced stage.
-After the war, the development plan was abandoned but passenger trains continued to run on this line until 3 July 1954, when British Railways (the successor to the LNER) ended such services permanently.
-The Alexandra Palace branch closed completely in 1957, but the link from Finsbury Park to Highgate and East Finchley remained open to freight traffic until 1964.
+Plans were published by London Underground in the 1930s for the incorporation of these lines into the Northern line (the Northern Heights Plan), but the onset of World War II stopped the planning at an advanced stage.
+After the war, the development was abandoned but passenger trains continued to run on this line until 3 July 1954, when British Railways (the successor to the LNER) ended such services permanently.
+The Alexandra Palace branch closed completely in 1957, but the link from Finsbury Park to Highgate and remained open to freight traffic until 1964.
 Even after freight traffic had ceased, the line continued to be used to transfer empty tube stock between lines; this ceased in 1970, because of the poor condition of some of the intermediate bridges, and the track was lifted in 1972.

-Creation of the walk
+Creation of the rail trail

 After the track was lifted, most of the platforms and station buildings were demolished.
 The sections of the line from Finsbury Park to Highgate and from Highgate to Alexandra Palace, excluding the intermediate section through the tunnels and station at Highgate, were converted into the Parkland Walk.
-This was officially opened in 1984, following extensive re-surfacing and improvements to access.
+This was opened officially in 1984, following extensive resurfacing and access improvements.

 The walk was declared a local nature reserve in 1990.

 Route description

 Finsbury Park to Crouch Hill

-The route starts near to Finsbury Park station, at the western side of the East Coast Main Line, beside a foot overbridge that gives access from the eastern end of Oxford Road to Finsbury Park itself.
+The route starts close to Finsbury Park station, at the western side of the East Coast Main Line, beside a foot overbridge that gives access from the eastern end of Oxford Road to Finsbury Park itself.
 The route rises on an embankment overlooking the back gardens of the Victorian suburban houses.
 The route then bridges Upper Tollington Park.

-The next bridge takes the walk over Stapleton Hall Road, at a point where the Gospel Oak to Barking railway line also passes beneath the road.
-Stroud Green station once stood at this point, with its platforms cantilevered out over the sides of the bridge over Stapleton Hall Road.
-The station master's house still survives at road level, but there are no traces of the track- or road-side station buildings, which were destroyed in a fire in 1967.
+The next bridge takes the walk over Stapleton Hall Road, at a point where the Gospel Oak to Barking railway line also passes beneath the road. once stood at this point, with its platforms cantilevered out over the sides of the bridge over Stapleton Hall Road.
+The station master's house at road level is extant, but there are no traces of the track or roadside station buildings, which were destroyed in a fire in 1967.

 After crossing Mount Pleasant Villas on an overbridge, the embankment gives way to a cutting as the land rises north-westwards.
 The route continues beneath overbridges carrying Mount View Road and Crouch Hill.